ansyblenetwork/ansybleblog/_posts/2021-06-13-login-options.md

 2. Your messages will not be accessible from other devices.

 __Note:__ Existing chats that were initiated online will continue to be stored and accessible via the cloud.
 Only __new__ chats (initiated either by you or your contacts) will enjoy perfect forward secrecy.

+### Simulate how the server sees your data

+This simulates what developers and attackers can reconstruct from the data that is stored on Ansyble's servers, ie. without your password.